Semeghini-Lab/NI-experiment-control/README.md

    If not found, update the linker arguments in `niexpctrl_backend/.cargo/config.toml` with the correct path.
 4. Navigate to the `niexpctrl_backend` directory and run `maturin develop --release` to install to the shell's python environment (ignore any warnings).
-5. Run `pip show niexpctrl_backend' to verify installation.
+5. Run `pip show niexpctrl_backend` to verify installation.